 - It’s perfectly crafted for mobile, as well as all digital devices.

 - It respects the nuances of the social network for which you are making the content.

 #7 The Power of Visual Storytelling: How to Use Visuals, Videos, and Social Media to Market Your Brand by Ekaterina Walter and Jessica Gioglio

 We live in an age where there is no shortage of user-generated content, especially visual content.
-With the rise of the mobile devices, taking and sharing a photo or video online has never been easier.
-Users can record their memories and emotions and share them with their loved ones in real-time through social media channels.
+With the rise of mobile devices, taking and sharing a photo or video online has never been easier.
+Users can record their memories and emotions and share them with their loved ones in real time through social media channels.

 The human brain process images more quickly than text: “Visuals are processed 60,000 times faster than text by the human brain and 90% of information transmitted to the brain is visual.”

 Ekaterina Walter and Jessica Gioglio bring to the table years of hands-on experience, making “The Power of Visual Storytelling” an invaluable resource and a must-read for all the marketers and social media teams out there.

 The book is loaded with incredible case studies from leading brands that illustrate best practices in visual marketing and storytelling.
 After an overview of all the types of visuals that marketers can benefit from, the authors introduce you to the key elements of visual storytelling: